commitgcp/spinframe-tf-modules/spinframe-dev-dashboard/README.md

 # spinframe-dev-dashboard module

 This repository contains a terraform module which creates a Managed Instance Group with an HTTP(s) Load Balancer in Google Cloud Platform.
+The user must provide a CDN configuration for the backend service.

 ## Support